-During its meetings, the Commission discusses the applications from carriers and make determinations and decisions in accordance with the Act and the Minister's Policy Statement.
+During its meetings, the Commission discusses the applications from Australian carriers and makes determinations and decisions in accordance with the Act and the Minister's Policy Statement.
 Additionally, administrative issues such as staffing, financial and risk management issues, as appropriate, are discussed at these meetings.
 Commissioners and the Secretariat maintain regular contact via email and telephone about matters requiring the Commission's attention in the periods between meetings.

 Part 4 of the Act enables the Commission to hold hearings at its discretion.
-No hearings were held this year.
+No hearings were held during the 2022-23 financial year.

 Part 5 of the Act deals with the membership of the Commission.
 The Chairperson and members are appointed by the Governor-General.
 A member may be appointed on a full-time or part-time basis and the Minister may determine the terms and conditions of appointment on matters not provided under the Act.
 The Act also provides that a Commissioner may be appointed for a period not exceeding five years.

-All Commissioners have been appointed as part-time and for a period of no longer than three years.
-When Dr Ian Douglas' term as Chairperson ended in August 2021, Ms Genevieve Butler was appointed by the Governor-General as Chairperson of the Commission for a three-year term commencing on 5 August 2021.
-Ms Karen Gosling vacated the position of Commission Member on 29 October 2021.
+Both Commissioners have been appointed as part-time and for a period of no longer than three years.
+Ms Genevieve Butler was appointed by the Governor-General as Chairperson of the Commission for a three-year term commencing on 5 August 2021.
+Ms Jane McKeon was appointed by the Governor-General as Commissioner, pursuant to section 40 of the Act, for a three-year term commencing on 16 December 2021.